Second Taste Australia event showcases premium Australian produce

 “The Chinese media was particularly interested in the history of food and wine production in Australia, as well as the natural environment of our production areas,” Ms Xu said.

-“The media were also keenly interested in the strengths of our production when compared with our competitors, as well as the innovation of our agricultural industries and the future outlook of supply into the Chinese market.”
+“The media were also keenly interested in the strengths of our products when compared with our competitors, as well as the innovation of our agricultural industries and the future outlook of supply into the Chinese market.”

 Guests were treated to display areas to sample products from each industry, as well as a cooking demonstration featuring Australian ingredients by Aussie chef Tim Hollands.

 Prizes were awarded to guests who correctly answered questions about each agricultural industry, while the event also included a formal dinner that featured premium Australian ingredients and wines.

 The Taste Australia event was bookended by a welcome address by MLA international markets manager Michael Finucan, and a keynote speech by Ms Adams.